simply-nicky/pyrost/docs/tutorials/diatom.rst

       (`ls_ri`) and pixel mapping update (`ls_pm`).

     * :func:`pyrost.SpeckleTracking.iter_update_gd` : does ditto, but updates the bandwidth
-    value for the reference image update at each iteration by the help of gradeint descent to attain the minimal mean-squared-error value.
+      value for the reference image update at each iteration by the help of gradient descent to attain the minimal mean-squared-error value.

 .. note:: You should pay outmost attention to choose the right kernel bandwidth used for
     reference image and pixel mapping updates (`ls_ri`, `ls_pm`).
 Essentially they stand for